 If you are worried about being able to fit on the unusual motorcycle-style ride vehicle, try out the sample seat in front of the attraction.

 I also suggest scooting ALL the way forward in the seat when you are on the ride so the backrest is more comfortable.
 I was never uncomfortable at any point during the ride.

 Tip #2: The Pandora Environment is the Main Attraction

 For me, the experience of walking around and exploring the intricate world that the Imagineers have created was the best part of my visit to Pandora.

 The rides are great, but they don’t top just wandering around and taking in the floating mountains, waterfalls, and plant life for me.
 Videos and pictures DO NOT do this place justice, it really has to be seen to be believed!

 I suggest planning to spend at LEAST one hour just hanging out in Pandora, aside from eating and riding the attractions.
 You will need all of that time to wander around, take pictures, play the drums, and explore.

 If you have Memory Maker (or are an Annual Passholder, like me), be sure to get your picture with the PhotoPass person in front of the floating mountains.
-They will do a magic shot with a flying banshee and it turned out so cool!
+They will do a magic shot with a flying banshee and ours turned out so cool!